 After your BBL surgery, we recommend you position a cushion under your thighs and allow your buttocks to overhang for the first two weeks post-op.
 This can help to avoid pressure on your buttocks during the recovery process.
 While there are BBL pillows on the market, a small cushion that provides you with enough support should suffice.

-After this period, we recommended restricted sitting where you’re sitting forward, putting the weight on your thighs rather than your buttocks.
+Post-surgery, it is often advised to adjust sitting positions to reduce pressure on the treated areas.
+However, individual recommendations may vary based on your specific circumstances.
 Sitting in this position can be continued during the recovery period for up to six weeks.

 3. What position should I sleep in after having a Brazilian Butt Lift?